a-sfrank/macro-tpt/README.md

-Copyright (c) 2022 Anna-Simone Frank with contributions of Marcus Weber and Susanna Röblitz
+Copyright (c) 2022 Anna-Simone Frank and Susanna Röblitz with contributions of Marcus Weber

 If you use this code or parts of it, cite the following reference:

-Frank, A. S., Larripa, K., Ryu, H. and Röblitz S. (2022) Macrophage phenotype transitions in a stochastic gene-regulatory network model. bioarXiv preprint
+Frank, A. S., Larripa, K., Ryu, H. and Röblitz S. (2022).
+Macrophage phenotype transitions in a stochastic gene-regulatory network model. bioarXiv preprint

 Frank, A. S., Sikorski, A., & Röblitz, S. (2022).
 Spectral clustering of Markov chain transition matrices with complex eigenvalues. arXiv preprint arXiv:2206.14537.

 Röblitz, S., & Weber, M. (2013).
 Fuzzy spectral clustering by PCCA+: application to Markov state models and data classification.
 Advances in Data Analysis and Classification, 7(2), 147-179.